-UN Environment will work to engage with governments, relevant financial institutions as well as private sectors to facilitate more environmentally sustainable investments, for example into clean energy and green transportation infrastructure.
+UN Environment Programme will work to engage with governments, relevant financial institutions as well as private sectors to facilitate more environmentally sustainable investments, for example into clean energy and green transportation infrastructure.

-The ultimate result is that those financial institutions that provide the bulk of the financing for the Belt and Road Initiative implement sustainable finance practices, leading to an increase in the share of Belt and Road investments that are truly sustainable.
+The ultimate result is that those financial institutions that provide the bulk of the financing for the Belt and Road Initiative implement sustainable finance practices, subsequently increasing the environmental and social responsibility of the investors.